robert-baldwin/pg-rebac/README.md

 }
 ```

-In our more complex query we can also use the familiar `IN` operator to check if a value is contained in a list of values.
+In the `WITH` clause the familiar `IN` operator can be used to check if a value is contained in a list of values.
 Here's the updated query for a simple User-Object permission check:

 ```cypher
 MATCH (us:Userset)